Facing Blasphemy Charges, Indonesian Politician 'Happy That History Chose Me'

 "I'm happy that history chose me for this position," he says.
 "You couldn't buy it."

 Ahok was not elected to his current position.
-He was Jakarta's vice governor until 2014, when then-Governor Joko "Jokowi" Widodo was elected president and Ahok automatically took Jokowi's former post.
+He was Jakarta's vice governor until 2014, when then-Gov. Joko "Jokowi" Widodo was elected president and Ahok automatically took Jokowi's former post.
 Jokowi's trajectory is one that Ahok has said he wouldn't mind following.

 Like Jokowi, Ahok has built his official track record and popularity by providing services and reforming government.
 Ahok has cleared slums, including Jakarta's infamous red light district, cracked down on endemic official corruption and shored up the capital's crumbling infrastructure.